liggiorgio/ogd/Docs/GameDesignDocument.md

 ### 7.5.
 Subplots
 Description and ties to the main stream of the story.

-## 8. The Game World
-If the game requires the creation of a world, describe here in detail all its aspects: overview, key locations, travel, mapping, scale, physical objects, weather conditions, day & night, time, physics, society/culture, etc.

 ## 9. Media List
 List of all the media that need to be created: interface assets, environments, characters, animation, music and sound effects.